RobLoach/node-raylib/docs/API.md

 <a name="rlPopMatrix"></a>

 ## rlPopMatrix() ⇒ <code>undefined</code>
-Pop lattest inserted matrix from stack
+Pop latest inserted matrix from stack

 **Kind**: global function
 <a name="rlLoadIdentity"></a>